-Midterm grades for fall semesters are due by 4:30 PM on the Wednesday prior to Fall Break.
-In spring semesters, midterm grades are due by 4:30 PM on the Friday prior to Spring Break.
+Midterm grades for fall semesters are due by 4:30 PM on the Friday prior to Spring Break.
+In fall semesters, midterm grades are due by 4:30 PM on the Wednesday prior to Fall Break.
 The Registrar’s Calendar lists the deadlines for each specific semester.

 Midterm grades are required for all students in their first year of attendance, which includes those who are freshmen by credits (less than 28 credit hours accumulated) and any students on academic probation or continued academic probation.
 Midterm grades will only appear on the student’s Summary Sheet.
 They will NOT appear on the student’s official transcript.

 - Click on the “Midterm Progress Reports” link beneath the Grading Options heading.
 You will be prompted to login.

 - This will bring you to an index of faculty names.
 Click on your last name.
 If it is not listed, you have no students requiring midterm grades.
 You may also verify this on your Class Roster (on Admin) by clicking on the “Students requiring Interims” link at the top left of the page.